ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 ### Model Performance Assessment <a name="regtree-model-assessment"></a>

-##### Predict On The Test Set
+##### Predict on the Test Set

-To assess how well our model is predicting on new data - we use the trained model object (here called *regressor*) and ask it to predict the *loyalty_score* variable for the test set
+To assess how well our model is predicting on new data, we use the trained model object (here called *regressor*) and ask it to predict the *loyalty_score* variable for the test set.

 ```python